|

 Link

-Water Temperature Link
+Temperature Link

-Whacko ideas about Lake
+ideas about Lake Powell

-General Info
+General Info &

 Houseboat shared ownership

-Houseboat Helpful
+Houseboat Helpful Hints

-Personal Watercraft tips
+Watercraft tips

 | |

-Castle Rock Cut,
+Castle Rock Cut

-IS OPEN
+OPEN

-FOR 2008!
+FOR 2012!

 healthy snowpack in

-the Rockies last winter the lake elevation has increased enough (3620'
+the Rockies during the 2009-2011 winters, the lake elevation

-time.
-The last 5yrs of drought had lowered the water level to a
+In the past the Southwestern drought had lowered the water level to a

 point that required the alternate route around Antelope Island, going